sumzero/sqs_workers/README.md

-Note: in the time since this gem was originally developed, new and better solutions exist which work with ActiveJob.
+Note: in the time since this gem was originally developed, new and better solutions have been developed that are compatible with ActiveJob.
 Check out: https://github.com/phstc/shoryuken

 # sqs_workers